MolecularAI/aizynthfinder/README.md

 First time, execute the following command in a console or an Anaconda prompt

-    conda env create -f https://raw.githubusercontent.com/MolecularAI/aizynthfinder/master/env-users.yml

-And if you want to update the environment

-    conda env update -n aizynth-env -f https://raw.githubusercontent.com/MolecularAI/aizynthfinder/master/env-users.yml
+    conda create "python>=3.8,<3.10" -n aizynth-env

-The package is now installed in a new conda environment, that you need to activate each time you want to use it
+To install, activate the environment and install the package using pypi

     conda activate aizynth-env
+    python -m pip install aizynthfinder[all]

+for a smaller package, without all the functionality, you can also type

+    python -m pip install aizynthfinder

 ### For developers